HeineFro/mos-device-rundown/README.md

 # mos-device-rundown
 MOS Device - Runddown
 Communicates with a NRCS via mosprotocol

-I could not have made this without a lot of inspiration from https://github.com/nrkno/sofie-mos-connection
+This is made with a lot of inspiration from https://github.com/nrkno/sofie-mos-connection

 Mos device gets active rundowns and saves them as json, and then publish them on http://host:port/mosactive so they can be downloaded.